- dry skin

 Then chances are, you may be seriously lacking in the essential fatty acid, linoleic acid, one of the most important lipids for the skin and maintenance of your barrier function.

 Additionally, they are important for the maintenance of the surface acid mantle.

-The importance of linoleic acid for a healthy skin has been known since 1929, when George and Mildred Burr carried out a series of pre-clinical experiments.
+The importance of linoleic acid for healthy skin has been known since 1929 when George and Mildred Burr carried out a series of pre-clinical experiments.

 What was found was that a prolonged fat-free diet would lead to severe, scaly dermatosis, and a significant increase in transepidermal water loss (TEWL).
 They discovered that oral intake of linoleic acid could reverse these symptoms.

 So why essential?
 Because you need them to LIVE, and your body can’t construct them naturally, so they have to be sourced externally.

 Your skin contains cells embedded with an oil-rich matrix known as lipids; these lipids are made up of 50% ceramides, 20% fatty acids, and 25% cholesterol.